 The major difference between male and female genitalia is that men’s genitals include a sexually sensitive organ called the glans which is located at the end of their penis shaft where it meets the body of their scrotum.
 More specifically, it’s

 The first time a human had a sex change and became the opposite sex was in 1866, according to the BBC.
 But this was just an isolated incident; we have not seen many cases where humans evolved into the opposite sex over the course of history.

 But what about in animals?
 Are there cases of animals changing sex?
 In our article, we’ll discuss how there are many instances of animals evolving into different sexes.
 For example, many species have gone through a process called sequential hermaphroditism whereby they develop both male and female reproductive organs at different stages in their life cycle.
-Other examples include those that undergo partial or full homosexuality, which is when certain individuals can change between being heterosexual or homosexual.
 At the end of our article, we’ll explore some possible implications for why humans haven’t evolved into the opposite sex over time.